peterychuang/peterychuang.github.io/content/tech/2016-05-25-things-to-do-after-installing-arch-linux.md

 There are hundreds of themes available online and on AUR for you to choose from, including [the one I created](/tech/flat-plat-blue-gnome-gtk-theme-release/) for Gnome.

-#### Install Lighttable
+#### ~~Install Lighttable~~

-[Lighttable](http://lighttable.com/) is a new, open-source code editor.
-I've been using it to code this website and blog on this website in markdown, and I find Lighttable adequate.
+~~[Lighttable](http://lighttable.com/) is a new, open-source code editor.
+I've been using it to code this website and blog on this website in markdown, and I find Lighttable adequate.~~

+~~To use Lighttable, install `lighttable` from AUR.~~

+#### Install Atom

+[Atom](https://atom.io/) is an editor developed by Github with Git integration built-in.
+An additional package `git-plus` adds additional Git capabilities to the editor, such as pushing to a remote repository without ever opening the terminal.

-To use Lighttable, install ```lighttable``` from AUR.
+To use Atom, install `atom-editor-bin` from AUR.

 #### Web browsers, Office, Video, and so on...